MuxN4/port-scanner/README.md

 # Port Scanner
-scans a range of ports on a specified host to identify open and closed ports, supports multi-threading for faster scanning.
+Scans a range of ports on a specified host to identify open and closed ports, supports multi-threading for faster scanning.

 ## Features